JourneyJ012/yaRSSa/readme.md

 - error.txt has no leading 0's for date
 - Apostrophe's appear as `â€™s`
-- the end of the last feed and the start of the first feed from showing up on the same line
+- the end of the last feed and the start of the first feed from showing up closer
 - Doesn't work on Brave browser
 - Non-existant elements on ANY item will cause a full crash (to be focused on first)
 - Python may keep the port used after throwing an error.
+This error hasn't occurred in recent testing, but that doesn't mean it's fully gone.
 - Any URL with `"&RSS_url="` will not work due to how the code is made.
 If you wish to try fix this, look into `front/socket_stuff.py`'s `format_data` function.

 ## Installation